-You must have a bachelor degree along with at least five years of relevant work experience.
-However, if you do not have an undergraduate or university degree, you may be eligible for entry into the Graduate Certificate.
-The total cost is still the same because you can use the Graduate Certificate as a pathway to your master’s degree.
+You must have a bachelor's degree along with at least three years of relevant work experience for entry into the master's degree.
+However, if you do not have an undergraduate or university degree, you may be eligible for entry through the Graduate Certificate of Leadership.
+The total cost is still the same because you can use the graduate certificate as a pathway to your master’s degree.

-Deakin University typically allows you up to five years to complete your master’s degree.
+We typically allow students up to five years to complete their master’s degree.

-Earning a Professional Practice credential is a step-by-step process to identify, reflect and document your skills, experience and knowledge.
-Credentialling focuses on gathering evidence of your achievements and developing an appreciation of where you are as a professional and how to further develop your skills and capabilities.
-Professional Practice credentials are not degree qualifications by themselves – but their levels of achievement align with international skills and qualification frameworks.
+Earning a Professional Practice Credential is a step-by-step process to identify, reflect and document your skills, experience and knowledge.
+Credentialing focuses on gathering evidence of your achievements and developing an appreciation of where you are as a professional and how to further develop your skills and capabilities.
+Professional Practice Credentials are not degree qualifications in and by themselves, but their levels of achievement align with international skills and qualification frameworks.

-Once you have submitted your reflective testimony and evidence documents, you will be sent a link to your video testimony.
-For the video testimony, you’ll need to answer a series of questions expanding on your skills and knowledge.
+Once you have submitted your reflective testimony and evidence documents, you will be sent a link for your video testimony.
+For this, you’ll need to answer a series of questions that expand on your skills and knowledge.

-FEE-HELP is an Australian Government loan that full-fee paying postgraduate students may use if they wish to defer the payment of their course fees.
-If you meet the citizenship and residency requirements laid out by the Australian Government, you can access FEE-HELP.
-To determine whether you are eligible and for more information, visit the StudyAssist FEE-HELP page .
+FEE-HELP is an Australian Government loan that full-fee paying postgraduate students may be eligible for if they wish to defer their course fee payment.
+If you meet the citizenship and residency requirements laid out by the government, you can access FEE-HELP.
+To determine whether you are eligible, and for more information, visit the StudyAssist FEE-HELP page .

-Assessment for these degrees is assignment-based, which means you are not required to sit traditional, on-campus exams.
+Assessment for our degrees is assignment-based, which means you are not required to sit for any traditional, on-campus exams.

 Yes.
-Once you’re enrolled, you’ll be assigned a Student Success Adviser who will be your primary contact throughout your degree to provide support and advice on non-academic matters.
-Your tutors and course coordinators are contactable via the learning environment and can answer any academic questions.
+Once you’re enrolled, you’ll be assigned a Student Success Adviser who will be your primary contact throughout your degree.
+Your adviser will provide support and advice on non-academic matters.
+Your tutors and course coordinators are also contactable via the learning environment and can answer any academic questions you may have.

 In Australia, Professional Practices degrees are relatively new.
 Deakin University is the first university in the country to introduce the credentialling model as part of a master’s degree.

 Absolutely.
-The academic testamur you receive upon completing an online Professional Practice degree from Deakin is the same AQF level 9 qualification you would receive studying on-campus.
+The academic testamur you receive upon completing an online Professional Practice degree from Deakin is the same AQF level 9 qualification you would receive if you were studying on-campus.